aakella1/knative-workshop-labs/11-WIP-Knative-Eventing-Kafka.didact.md

 Since we had test messages of "one", "two" and "three" from earlier you might see the eventinghello service awaken to process those messages.

-Wait for eventinghello to scale down to zero pods before moving on then push more Kafka messages into `my-topic`.
+Wait for eventinghello to scale down to zero pods before moving on then push more Kafka messages into `names`.

 ```
 bin/kafka-producer.sh